 - Australian Government Pensioner Concession Card

 Upon completion of the qualification, applicants may be eligible for a $300 government completion bonus.

 Payment of incentives and personal benefits is subject to Australian Apprentices satisfying eligibility criteria as set out in the ACT Standard Compliance Guide for Australian Apprenticeships Training.
 The amount quoted is to be used as a guide only.

 How will it work?

-Trainees will participate in a 12-month elite training academy as part of a group of 20 future educators who will benefit from a bespoke training experience.
-Group sessions covering theoretical knowledge and concepts will take place in Communities@Work’s state-of-the-art classroom situated at its Weston Hub, fully equipped with technology and learning resources.
+Trainees will participate in a 12-month elite training academy as part of a group of future educators who will benefit from a bespoke training experience.
+Group sessions covering theoretical knowledge and concepts will take place in Communities@Work’s state-of-the-art classrooms situated at Weston Hub or Holder, fully equipped with technology and learning resources.
 Invaluable practical knowledge will be gained as part of the training simulation modules in our leading early childhood centres.
 Your time in our early education and care centres will be fully supervised, allowing you to learn from experienced educators, teachers and mentors.

 Communities@Work’s Ascend Program is more than just a 12-month program.
 It is the first important step in a rewarding and challenging career in early childhood education and care.

 Who Can Apply?